 This project was substantially completed in 2009 and was accepted for maintenance by the New York City Department of Transportation.
-During this past quarter, the final reimbursement requests for this project totaling approximately \$1.7 million were processed and paid.
-All objectives were met; a total of \$24,684,248 of CBDG funds was expended on this project.
-The terms of the SRA were complied with and have been completed.
-This project will now be moved to inactive status.
+All objectives were met; a total of \$24,891,703 of CBDG funds were paid towards this project.
+The terms of the subrecipient agreement with the City of New York were complied with and the project has been completed.
+No further reporting will be provided on this activity.